 I quickly became an astute student of the transhiatal esophagectomy (THE), a surgical procedure which would be performed when my husband had his business and personal matters settled, as one surgeon advised.
 When I looked at my husband, a robust man, I wondered what the results of this surgery might be—a surgery which entails removing ¾ of the esophagus and stretching the stomach vertically to replace the removed muscle, leaving behind a portion of the stomach.

-The group celebrated their seventh anniversary in February.
-We have now morphed into a general cancer group, including esophageal, breast, lung, colon, pancreatic, and others.
-Our goal is to offer comfort, education, teach coping skills, reduce anxiety, and provide a place for people to share common experiences.
-The group has unique attendees: Twelve EC survivors (including a 22-year, 12-year, ten-year, eight, six and five-year survivor), along with other cancer survivors, family, friends, and members of the community.
+Our goal is to continue to offer comfort, teach coping skills, and provide a place for people to share their experiences.
+The group began and continues with unique attendees.
 Some come to learn about a specific disease process while others attend because they are supporting a family member or friend.

-One of our original attendees, Deanne, lost her brother to esophageal cancer two weeks before his 50th birthday.
-She attended her first meeting, passed around a photo of her late brother, a robust man in a jogging suit and said, “I’m here to honor my brother and to support all of you.”
-Deanne has attended every meeting over the past few years.
-Another member, Harold, our 22-year EC survivor (he’s 84-years old), occasionally plays Klezmer music on his saxophone during special occasions.
-Ken, a 15-year survivor, has been blessed with surviving cancer twice.
+One of our original attendees, Deanne Poulos, lost her brother to esophageal cancer two weeks before his 50th birthday.
+She attended our first lecture meeting, passed around a photo of her late brother, and said, “I’m here to honor my brother and to support all of you.”
+Poulos attended every lecture.
+Another member, Harold Riffer, our 22-year cancer survivor (he’s 88-years old), occasionally plays Klezmer music on his saxophone during special occasions.
+Ken Lange, a 19-year survivor, had been blessed with surviving cancer twice.

-Michael died on November 16, 2010, after a 25-month battle with metastasis to the spine, bone, and liver.
-He missed only one meeting before he died—when he was hospitalized.
-It is in honor of him that we offer the Michael Ratner Memorial Support Group to all cancer patients, their families and friends, and the community.
+Michael died on November 16, 2010, after a 25-month EC battle with metastasis to the spine, bone, and liver.
+He missed only one lecture before he died—when he was hospitalized.
+It is in honor of him, that we offer the Michael Ratner Memorial Lecture Series to all patients, their families and friends, and the community.

 By the Numbers